Image data types and what they mean¶

 of width and height (see Coordinate conventions).

-The following instruction effectively reverses the order of the colors, leaving the rows and columns unaffected.
+For an image with colors along the last axis, the following instruction effectively reverses the order of the colors, leaving the rows and columns unaffected.

 >>> image = image[:, :, ::-1]

 If cv_image is an array of unsigned bytes,